Mode jumping MCMC for Bayesian variable selection in GLMM: Details of the MJMCMC algorithm

 \subsection{Parallel MJMCMC with a mixture of proposals}

-We suggest to use the auxiliary states to expand the MCMC with local optimization ideas to a given problem in a rather flexible way, based on \eqref{storv2}.
-Here we also described the fully parallel version of Algorithm~\ref{MJMCMCalg0}.
-The suggested MJMCMC approach allows to both mix between the local modes efficiently and explore the solutions around the modes simultaneously utilizing multiple CPUs and GPUs of a single machine or a cluster of nodes, whilst keeping the desired ergodicity of the MJMCMC procedure.
-Moreover this modification of Algorithm~\ref{MJMCMCalg0} allows for the mixtures of both local optimizers and proposals addressed within MJMCMC.
-The pseudo-code of the algorithm is given in Algorithm \ref{MJMCMCalg} of the appendix.
-In this pseudo-code we consider the following notation: \begin{itemize} \item $\varrho$ - the probability deciding if a large jump with local optimization is used; $\mathsf{P}_\mathsf{g}(\cdot)$ - the distribution for the choice of the MTMCMC proposal kernels; \item $\mathsf{P}_\mathsf{o}(\cdot)$ - the distribution for the choice of the local optimizers' kernels; \item $\mathsf{P}_\mathsf{l}(\cdot)$ - the distribution for the choice of large jump transition kernel; \item $\mathsf{P}_\mathsf{r}(\cdot)$ - the distribution for the choice of the randomizing kernel;
+Here we described the full version of our algorithm based on a combination of Algorithm~\ref{MJMCMCalg01} and the multiple try idea.
+The suggested MJMCMC approach allows to both jump between local modes efficiently and to explore the solutions around the modes simultaneously whilst keeping the desired ergodicity of the MJMCMC procedure.
+This implementation allows for mixtures of both local optimizers and proposals to be addressed within MJMCMC.
+Both the local optimization and the multiple try steps utilize multiple CPUs and GPUs of a single machine or a cluster of nodes.
+The pseudo-code of the algorithm is given in Algorithm \ref{MJMCMCalg} below.
+In this pseudo-code we consider the following notation: \begin{itemize} \item $\varrho$ - the probability for a large jump; \item $\mathsf{P}_\mathsf{o}(\cdot)$ - the distribution for the choice of the local optimizers, a discrete distribution over a finite number of possibilities; \item $\mathsf{P}_\mathsf{l}(\cdot)$ - the distribution for the choice of large jump transition kernel, a discrete distribution over the possibilities in Table~\ref{proposals} with high probabilities on a large number of swaps; \item $\mathsf{P}_\mathsf{r}(\cdot)$ - the distribution for the choice of the randomizing kernel, a discrete distribution over a finite number of possibilities, also from Table~\ref{proposals}, but with a small number of changes; \item $\mathsf{P}_\mathsf{g}(\cdot)$ - the distribution for the choice of proposals within the multiple try MCMC, a discrete distribution over the possibilities in Table~\ref{proposals} with a high probability on a small number of swaps.

 \end{itemize}